-- Gluten-Free Crescent Roll Dough: You can use my recipe for Gluten-Free Crescent Roll Dough or purchase gluten-free dough if available where you live.
+- Gluten-Free Crescent Roll Dough: You can use my recipe for gluten-free crescent roll dough, or purchase gluten-free dough if it’s available where you live.

-- Cream Cheese: If you wish to make this recipe dairy-free, you can use a dairy-free cream cheese in place of the cream cheese.
+- Cream Cheese: If you wish to make this recipe dairy-free, you can use a dairy-free cream cheese in place of regular cream cheese.

 - Vanilla Extract: Use pure vanilla extract for the best flavor.

 - Butter: You can use salted or unsalted butter.
-To make these sopapillas dairy-free, use your favorite non-dairy butter of choice in place of the butter.
+To make these sopapillas dairy-free, use your favorite non-dairy butter instead.

-- Cinnamon: Use ground cinnamon in this recipe.
+- Cinnamon: Use ground cinnamon for this recipe.